hashicorp/terraform-provider-azurerm/website/docs/r/hpc_cache.html.markdown

 * `id` - The `id` of the HPC Cache.

+* `identity` - An `identity` block as documented below.

 * `mount_addresses` - A list of IP Addresses where the HPC Cache can be mounted.

+---

+An `identity` block exports the following:

+* `principal_id` - The Principal ID associated with this Managed Service Identity.

+* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

 ## Timeouts